rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 Bitcoin
  -- *if it is true* --
- fixes modern art
- and all of the problems of fiat money.
+ fixes all of the problems of fiat money, including modern art.

 ## The problem of fiat money